adamtow/promptkit/docs/English.md

 		]
 	}
 ```

 ****

 <span id="localization"></span>
 ## Localization
+PromptKit is available in English, but the application is also supplied with auto-translated localized files for the support spoken/dictation languages.

+Since machine translation is never perfect, your help would come greatly in handy.
+If you are a native speaker of one of these languages, consider contributing to improving PromptKit's localization files.

-PromptKit is available in English, but the application is fully ready to be localized.
-Use the Localization Helper shortcut to assist with localizing PromptKit into your language.
+You can use the Localization Helper shortcut to assist with localizing PromptKit into your language.

 > [**Download Localization Helper from RoutineHub &raquo;**](https://routinehub.co/shortcut/1931)

-- When the localization file is complete, submit a pull request on [the Record Text to Speech GitHub page](https://github.com/adamtow/promptkit).
+- When the localization file is complete, submit a pull request on [the PromptKit GitHub page](https://github.com/adamtow/promptkit/localization/application).

-You can also inspect the files for each supported language's language dictionary in the `localization` directory.
+You can also inspect the files for each supported language's language dictionary in the `localization/application` directory.
 This contains information such as alternate phrases for Yes, No, and Cancel, numbers, localized version of support translation languages (for the Translate Text with Microsoft action), and more.
 Help make PromptKit more accurate and more universal for all iOS users!

 ****